girlscript/winter-of-contributing/Golang/9 Object Oriented Programming/9.3 Polymorphism/DOC.md

 # <div align="center">🧲 Polymorphism in GoLang</div>
 <p align="center"><img src="https://miro.medium.com/max/1200/1*BruAhzl61NYiVz83ZvEcEg.jpeg" alt="polymorphism" height=300x width=650px/></p>
 </br>
 In Object-Oriented Programming, an object can behave like another object.
 This property is called **Polymorphism**.
-This post will cover how we achieve polymorphism in GoLang.
+This post will cover how we achieve **Polymorphism** in GoLang.

 ## 🤔 What is Polymorphism?